LocalCoinIS/dev.bitshares.works/core/knowledge_base/research/irreversible_op_check.md

 ## How to Determine an Operation is Irreversible.

-In the BitShars, if you want to know your operation is irreversible (i.e., not able to be undone or altered), you can check the **unreturnable block** block number to determine whether the transaction can be roll back.
+In the LocalCoin, if you want to know your operation is irreversible (i.e., not able to be undone or altered), you can check the **unreturnable block** block number to determine whether the transaction can be roll back.
 "Unable to roll back" transactions in blocks and earlier blocks can be guaranteed not to roll back.

 ***